opengeogroep/AERIUS-QGIS-plugins/docs/3.5/09_configuration.md

 ### Country:
 The country where you are using AERIUS.
-Different countries use different versions and sub sets of IMAER.
+Different countries use different versions and sub sets of IMAER which will reflect in the user interface.

 ### CRS:
 Coordinate reference system your IMAER data should use.